Complimentary PDF download (Click > here < or click image):

 First off, a good a Brand—ID campaign draws people in like moths to a flame.
-The big league major brands we see today know and use this.
+The big-league major brands we see today know and use this.
 Donald Trump’s path to the White House is a sparkling example of a highly effective Brand Campaign (with a good brand, success is assured).

-Secondly, a logo, business card, catalogue, brochure or website is NOT BRANDING.
+Secondly, a logo, business card, catalog, brochure or website is NOT BRANDING.
 These are Design elements used to sell your products, services or company.
 There is a huge difference between DESIGN elements and what BRANDING is and does.